djplaner/word-to-canvas-module/README.md

 ## To be done

 1. Better error checking and messaging
-2. Support for a _Canvas File Link_ style
-3. Figure out a better, more consistent way to handle images
+3. Figure out how to [handle embedded images](https://github.com/djplaner/word-to-canvas-module/issues/28).

 ## :warning: Known issues